frostburn/hewmp/README.md

 ```
 1 .
 5/4 3/2
 ```
-Rests chain so `..` lasts twice as long as a single rest.
+Rests can be chained so `..` lasts twice as long as a single rest.

 ## Pedal
 To extend the duration of the last played note (or rest) by one use the pedal symbol `!`.
 You can think of it as a loud rest that doesn't cut off the sound.
 To specify how much to extend the duration use `!` followed by a number inside square brackets.